beckje01/talks/greach-2015-cassandra-grails.md

 ----
 ## Cassandra ORM

-The older of the two ORMs this was modeled after GORM but didn't fully participate in GORM.
+The older of the two ORMs this was modeled after GORM but doesn't fully participate in GORM.
 Based on top of Astyanax and Thrift.
 Provides many nice features out of the box that make get something woking very quickly.

 --
 ## Advantages